-Donor's mother arrived in the US in 1922 from Cephalonia without a job.
-She married Donor's father upon arrival and had three children, including ther Donor.
+The donor's mother arrived in the US in 1922 from Cephalonia without a job.
+She married Donor's father upon arrival and had three children, including the donor.

 Rights and Reproduction

 The content on this site is made available for research and education purposes only.
 The use of these materials may be restricted by law or the donor.